 I track my passive investment income on a monthly basis and share the results with readers here every quarter.

 Learning to earn passive income aligns with developing a wealthy money mindset.

 Read more: 20 Passive Income Ideas for 2018

 Limit your outgo

-In weight loss, it’s easier to not eat a donut than to burn off the calories a donut contains during exercise.
-For example, if a typical donut is 300 calories, the average person will need to walk about 7,000 steps to burn it off.
+In weight loss, it’s easier to not eat a doughnut than to burn off the calories a doughnut contains during exercise.
+For example, if a typical doughnut is 300 calories, the average person will need to walk about 7,000 steps to burn it off.

 A similar concept is true with money.
 It’s more effective to not spend money on something than it is to work to earn more money.

 Outgo is the opposite of income.
 It’s the expenses your incur to live your current lifestyle.
 Keeping your lifestyle the same even when you begin earning more is a challenge for most.
 Habitually resist lifestyle inflation to grow your wealth.